-Dangers of Microplastics, PFAS (Forever Chemicals), Lead & Fluoride In your tap water
+Dangers of Microplastics & Forever Chemicals In tap water

-Studies link exposure to a variety of health problems.
+Studies link microplastics and forever chemicals exposure to a variety of health problems.
 These range from those affecting pregnancy, fertility, sexual development, and menopause to immune problems including ulcerative colitis and a reduced response to tetanus vaccination.
 Kidney, liver, and testicular cancers have also been linked to PFAS.

 What is PFAS (Also known as Forever Chemicals)?